-Join psychiatrist and neuroscientist Judson Brewer to explore how our minds work and how we can tap into the processes that encourage habitual behaviors in order to break unhealthy patterns.
+Join Judson Brewer and and Robin Boudette to explore how our minds work and how we can tap into the processes that encourage habitual behaviors in order to break unhealthy patterns.
 Learn how the mind works to form habits and pragmatic ways to engage this very same brain process to change habits.

 In very accessible ways, we learn how awareness, curiosity, and mindfulness practices can interrupt habits, and discover how to build our natural capacity for awareness, kindness, and curiosity.
 Weaving together patient stories, Brewer’s own experience with craving, mindfulness practice, and the latest scientific findings, this workshop offers a path for moving beyond cravings, reducing stress and anxiety, increasing self-compassion, and living a fuller life.